 When and how does MTSU report substantive change?

 MTSU must notify and/or have approval from SACSCOC before implementing a substantive change.
-See “Reporting the Various Types of Substantive Change” in Policy 50 for a full list of the types of substantive change, notification and approval processes, and deadlines.
-Deans, department chairs or directors of schools, and administrative officers must inform the University’s accreditation liaison in writing of any planned substantive change by the deadlines specified in that list and in the “Timeline for Completion of Substantive Change Procedures.”
+The Office of the University Provost prepares and submits all notifications and prospectuses for approval.
+See “Reporting the Various Types of Substantive Change” in Policy 50 for a full list of the types of substantive changes, notification and approval processes, and deadlines.
+Deans, department chairs and directors of schools, and administrative officers must inform the University’s accreditation liaison in writing of any planned substantive change by the deadlines shown in the “Timeline for Completion of Substantive Change Procedures.”

 What happens if MTSU does not report substantive change?

-If an institution is non-compliant with Substantive Change Policy and Procedures or Standard 14.2 (Substantive change), its accreditation may be in jeopardy.
-An unreported substantive change may require a review of the institution’s substantive change policy and procedures document by the SACSCOC Board of Trustees.
-Non-compliance subjects the institution to monitoring, sanction, or removal from membership.
-Failure to secure approval, if required, of a substantive change involving programs or locations that qualify for title IV federal funding may place the institution in jeopardy with the U.S. Department of Education, including reimbursement of funds received related to an unreported substantive change.
-For additional information, refer to Appendix A, Standards and Policy Addressing Unreported Substantive Change, in Substantive Change Policy and Procedures.
+If an institution does not report substantive change, it is in non-compliance with SACSCOC Standard 14.2 (Substantive change) and its accreditation may be in jeopardy.
+Unreported substantive change may require a review of the institution’s substantive change policy and procedures by the SACSCOC Board of Trustees.
+Non-compliance also subjects the institution to monitoring, sanction, or removal from membership.
+Failure to secure approval, if required, of a substantive change involving programs or locations that qualify for Title IV federal financial aid funding may place the institution in jeopardy with the U.S. Department of Education, including reimbursement of funds received related to an unreported substantive change.
+For additional information, refer to Appendix A, Standards and Policy Addressing Unreported Substantive Change, in SACSOC's Substantive Change Policy and Procedures.